codybenlewis/quick-draw-for-processing/README.md

 }
 ```

 Replace `"filename.ndjson"` with the actual name of your data file surrounded by double quotes.
-In order to prevent a "NullPointerException" before running the program, you'll need to make sure the data file you specify been first added to your sketch's data folder.
+In order to prevent a *NullPointerException* before running the program, you'll need to make sure the data file you specify been first added to your sketch's data folder.

 - From the menubar choose File → Add File...
 - Find and open your simplified data file